morpho-matters/morpholib/docs/guides/projects.md

 The `clickRound` setting rounds the locator coordinates to whatever decimal place you specify.
 I like to set it to 2 so it rounds coordinates to the hundreths place.

-Setting `clickCopy` to `True` causes every coordinate pair to also be copied to the clipboard, which I usually prefer to do so I can quickly paste the clicked coordinates into the code wherever I need it.
+Setting `clickCopy` to `True` causes the coordinates of every click to be copied to the clipboard, which I usually prefer to do so I can quickly paste the clicked coordinates into the code wherever I need it.
 ```python
 mation.locatorLayer = mainlayer
 mation.clickRound = 2
 mation.clickCopy = True
 ```

-The next line (currently commented out) is meant to modify the animation framerate for previewing purposes ***only*** (but not the final render!).
+The next line (currently commented out) is meant to modify the animation framerate for previewing purposes ***only*** (but not for the final render!).
 I generally keep this commented out unless the animation is so complex that it plays sluggishly when previewed.
 Uncommenting it lowers the framerate, allowing for quicker previewing playback.
 ```python
 mation.newFrameRate(10)
 ```